 Undergraduate Research Program

-The Supplemental Undergraduate Research Experience (SURE) program provides our students with an enhanced educational experience.
+The Undergraduate Research Experience program provides our students with an enhanced educational experience.
 This is achieved by teaming the student with a faculty mentor who will work with and guide the student as the student completes a structured research project.
-Participation in the SURE Program will:
+Participation in the this program will:

 - sharpen the student’s critical thinking skills